Conducted by David Celiberti, PhD, BCBA-D

-Q: Are you familiar other perspectives that should be considered by those seeking a different take on this matter?
+David: Are you familiar with other perspectives that should be considered by those seeking a different take on this matter?

 I am a diagnosed autistic, nonverbal, feces smearing at age 3, 8-year veteran of special education yet I do not share this view.
 I long for a cure for autism though a cure at age 52 is not the same as at age 3…